BlakeRhodes/Learn-to-Program/Writerside/topics/Combining-Patterns.md

 }
 ```

-So, now you have two ways to use a Box.
-In a function, and you can just weigh the box yourself with by getting the
-weight field of the box.

-Let's use the box, to show a relationship.
+Let's get some more use out the box.
 We will need a new problem.

-Customers get charged by the pound, so I need to know how to spilt the weight between the customers.
+Customers get charged by the pound, how can we spilt the weight between the customers.

 ```Kotlin